reem1002/Prayer-Times/README.md

-# Prayer Times Dashboard
+# Prayer Times

 This project is a simple yet effective web application that displays prayer times for selected cities.
 It is built using HTML, CSS, and JavaScript and utilizes the Aladhan API to fetch accurate prayer timings.
-The dashboard features a clean and modern user interface that is fully responsive across various devices.

 ## Table of Contents